-Not an EDA, but it Should Be
+Not an EDA, but can it be?

 Q: My site isn’t in an area designated as an Economically Distressed Area (EDA) according to the state, but it seems like it should be.
 Am I out of luck?

 A: It depends… while there are some areas that are correctly not listed as EDAs, there are a number of instances where the list of EDAs has not been updated in a timely manner.
-That is, a town or city or an area within a town or city may have been designated an EDA since the list on the Department of Environmental Protection (DEP) web site has been published.
+That is, a town or city or an area within a town or city may have been designated an EDA since the list on the Department of Environmental Protection (DEP) web site was last published.
 Cooperstown Environmental LLC maintains a more current list of EDAs than the Massachusetts Department of Environmental Protection; get in touch with us and we can cross reference your site with our list of qualified EDAs.

 To read more about the topic of economically distressed areas (EDAs), see our blog post at: http://cooperstownenv.com/is-your-brownfields-property-in-an-economically-distressed-area/